j8n/ShooterGameJS/README.md

 This is a simple, early stage, shooter game made with Javascript.
 The game uses it's own Game Engine!

-If you think that you can help in the development of this open source game, you are very welcome!
+If you are interested for this project and think that can help with the development of this open source game, you are very welcome!

 Contact me for more!